fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/DigeeX/raider">-Raider - Web authentication testing framework</a>

+<a href="https://github.com/whwlsfb/Log4j2Scan">-Log4j2 RCE Passive Scanner plugin for BurpSuite</a>

+<a href="https://portswigger.net/daily-swig/teen-hacker-scoops-4-500-bug-bounty-for-facebook-flaw-that-allowed-attackers-to-unmask-page-admins">-Teen hacker scoops $4,500 bug bounty for Facebook flaw that allowed attackers to unmask page admins</a>

+<a href="https://portswigger.net/daily-swig/security-researcher-earns-plaudits-after-discovering-yandex-ssrf-flaw">-Security researcher earns plaudits after discovering Yandex SSRF flaw</a>

+<a href="https://medium.com/pentesternepal/how-i-was-able-to-reveal-page-admin-of-almost-any-page-on-facebook-5a8d68253e0c">-How I was able to reveal page admin of almost any page on Facebook</a>

+<a href="https://github.com/fullhunt/log4j-scan">-A fully automated, accurate, and extensive scanner for finding log4j RCE CVE-2021-44228</a>

 <a href="https://github.com/glebarez/cero">-Cero : Scrape domain names from SSL certificates of arbitrary hosts</a>

+<a href="https://xkurtph.medium.com/shopify-plugin-bypass-using-client-side-injection-thru-api-implementation-vulnerability-710d25105c8f">-Shopify Plugin Bypass using P3 Client-side injection thru API Implementation Vulnerability</a>

+<a href="https://ahmdhalabi.medium.com/ultimate-reconnaissance-roadmap-for-bug-bounty-hunters-pentesters-507c9a5374d">-Ultimate Reconnaissance RoadMap for Bug Bounty Hunters & Pentesters</a>

 <a href="https://github.com/honoki/bugbounty-openvpn-socks">-Run all your bug bounty VPN profiles in parallel and expose them via multiple local SOCKS proxies.</a>

 <a href="https://github.com/gfek/Lepus">-Lepus is a tool for enumerating subdomains, checking for subdomain takeovers and perform port scans - and boy, is it fast!</a>

+<a href="https://prashantbhatkal2000.medium.com/svg-based-stored-xss-ee6e9b240dee">-SVG based Stored XSS</a>

 <a href="https://github.com/iamthefrogy/frogy/">-Frogy : Using the combination of different subdomain enumeration tools and logic this script tries to identify more subdomains and TLDs in recon. </a>